 What We Offer

-Locomotor training is based on current knowledge of how the brain and spinal cord control stepping and how the nervous system learns a motor skill.
+Gait training is based on current knowledge of how the brain and spinal cord control stepping and how the nervous system learns a motor skill.
 The goal is to retrain participants to stand and walk again as they did prior to injury.

-When a client is participating in locomotor training, sensory information from the legs and trunk is repetitively sent to the spinal cord.
+When a client is participating in gait training, sensory information from the legs and trunk is repetitively sent to the spinal cord.
 The sensory input comes from the actual stepping, from the manual contact of the therapist on the clients and from the contact of the sole of the foot on the ground.

 Guided exercise consists of 1-on-1 or 2-on-1 training with our certified activity-based therapists.
 Our trainers will work with you to promote functional recovery and improved health.